mckinsey/vizro/vizro-core/README.md

 ### [Vizro-AI](https://vizro.readthedocs.io/projects/vizro-ai)

-**LLM generated charts and dashboards.**

-Vizro-AI is a separate package (called `vizro_ai`) that extends Vizro to incorporate LLMs.
+**LLM generated charts and dashboards:** Vizro-AI is a separate package (called `vizro_ai`) that extends Vizro to incorporate LLMs.
 Use it to build interactive Vizro charts and dashboards, by simply describing what you need in plain English or other languages.

 Visit the [Vizro-AI documentation](https://vizro.readthedocs.io/projects/vizro-ai/) for more details.